Coming of Age program description

 Attend a regular UUCPA service

 Since the youth will soon be leading the service, this is a chance to attend a UUCPA service and see what it’s like.
-The youth will meet with Rev. Amy Zucker Morgenstern and/or a worship associate afterwards to talk over how she plans the service.
+(We always try to schedule a meeting with Rev. Amy Zucker Morgenstern and/or a worship associate afterwards to talk over how they plan the service.)

 Planning the service